LaibahSA/fintech-starter-kit/README.md

 ### 4.4.
 Mobile Phone Emulation - Chrome

 Google Chrome has an debugging tool that allows you to view a web app being served from localhost of your computer directly on your mobile phone.
-This is usefull to trace local issues such as errors that might occur on mobile browsers due to a lower level of browser support than the browswer version running on your computer.
+This is useful to trace local issues such as errors that might occur on mobile browsers due to a lower level of browser support than the browswer version running on your computer.
 The following [article](https://developers.google.com/web/tools/chrome-devtools/remote-debugging) will get you started.